 The gaiwan or pot is filled 1/3 to 1/2 of the way with tea leaves, which brew in a matter of seconds.
 The high concentration allows the tea to be steeped again and again, with each steeping bringing out different flavor, aroma, and textural nuances.
 Each tea is steeped about five times, which gives you a deep understanding of the evolution of flavor that's possible from a single leaf.
 Some teas, for example, don't reach their height until the second or third steeping, while others are most rewarding for the subtle finishing flavors on the fourth or fifth.
 This kind of involved tasting allows you to do more than kick the tea's tires: you'll get a thorough sense of how it tastes before buying it.

-A tasting at Fang Gourmet is sort of a gateway to the tea underground: sure, you'll still consider spending $100 on 5 ounces of tea a little scary, but the temptation sticks with you like an addiction.
+A tasting at Fang Gourmet is sort of a gateway to the tea underground: sure, you'll still consider spending $100 on 5 ounces of tea a little scary, but the temptation sticks with you like a bad habit.

 The slideshow above gives a step by step illustration of the tea tasting, but it's really best experienced in person.
 Not only is it a fun, absurdly cheap way to spend an hour (or an afternoon) tasting and learning about something totally new, but it'll also engage your senses in a way no other fine beverage can.